-The ninth Chelsea Fringe Festival will take place from 16th to 24th May 2020.
+The ninth Chelsea Fringe Festival is due to take place from 16th to 24th May 2020.
 Please check back to our home page for updates.

 The eighth Chelsea Fringe Festival ran for nine days at a host of different venues and settings.
 Building on the success of the previous Chelsea Fringe festivals, it featured a wonderful mixture of public spectacles, horticultural happenings and community celebrations.

 The Chelsea Fringe Festival is all about harnessing and spreading the excitement and energy that fizzes around gardens and gardening.
 The idea is to give people the freedom and opportunity to express themselves through the medium of plants and gardens, to open up possibilities and to allow full participation.

 Entirely independent of the RHS Chelsea Flower Show (though acting with its support), the Fringe explodes out of the showground geographically, demographically and conceptually.
 Its events encompass everything from grassroots community garden projects to avant-garde art installations.
 Our open-access principle means that just about anything goes – as long as it’s interesting and legal, and on the subject of gardens, flowers, veg-growing or landscape.